dictadata/storage-tracts/README.md

     ETL tract filename or Tracts urn that defines tract to process.
     Default tract file is ./etl.tract.json

-  actionName
+  fiber-name
     The action to perform in the tract file.
 Required.
-Use '*' to process all actions.
+Use '*' to process all fibers.

   Actions:
     transfer - transfer data between data stores with optional transforms.